hikeventures/hikeventures.github.io/_posts/best/2015-05-17-best-backpacking-tents.markdown

 layout: post
 ---

 Here is my <a rel="nofollow" href="#table">selection</a> the best backpacking tents for 2019 which I would consider buying for my next hiking or backpacking trip.
+We make a commission for purchases made through the following links which will help us to keep this blog running.

 I have tested already a couple of tents on <a rel="nofollow" href="http://www.hikeventures.com/destinations/">our trips</a> in Europe, Scandinavia or Japan and realized that the best solution would be to have a tent for different seasons and environments.